vechain/grant-program/applications/oracle.vechain.energy.md

 ### Project Details

-The project has three elements:
+The project has three core elements:

 1. **Contracts** will be built with Solidity and deployed in a hardhat project, tested with jest.
    * Data feeds are stored in a contract, providing access on-chain for other contracts.
 The feeds are identified with a bytes32 id.